IVRPowers/blog/content/post/support/web-browser-detection.md

 ------------
 ###### Photo Source: Pexels.
 Creative Commons

-##	Check your device and web browser
+##	Check your Mobile Device and Web Browser

 Many modern devices and web browsers are fully compliant with a WebRTC connection...